EGI-Federation/documentation/content/en/providers/operations-manuals/howto20_registering_service_gocdb_required_fields/_index.md

 ---
+title:
-title: HOWTO20 Registering a new service in GOC-DB: mandatory and optional information
+  "HOWTO20 Registering a new service in GOC-DB: mandatory and optional information"
 weight: 135
 type: "docs"
 description: